curtsinger-lab/riker/tests/README.md

 We will expect `dodo` to fail in some test cases.
 To check for this, you can write cases like the following:

 ```
-Check for error when missing Dodofile
+Check for error when missing Rikerfile
   $ $DODO
-  Unable to access Dodofile, which is required for the build.
+  Unable to access Rikerfile, which is required for the build.
   See http://dodo.build for instructions.
   [1]
 ```